 About me

-Currently a doctoral candidate in Educational Leadership, Laura Bryant focuses her research on the lived experiences and leadership pathways of Latinas in PK–12 district-level roles.
+Currently a Doctoral Candidate at NMSU in Education Leadership and Administration, Laura Bryant focuses her research on the lived experiences and leadership pathways of Latinas in PK–12 district-level roles.
 Her academic work explores critical themes of equity, representation, and systemic access within school district hierarchies.
 Professionally, she specializes in equity-driven lesson design and culturally responsive literacy practices.
 She is a strong advocate for using structured academic discourse and translanguaging to increase instructional rigor while honoring the linguistic assets students bring to the classroom.

-Laura is a frequent presenter at major conferences such as La Cosecha and the New Mexico Association for Bilingual Education (NMABE), where she shares strategies on interactive processing structures.
+Laura is a frequent presenter at major conferences such as La Cosecha and the New Mexico Association for Bilingual Education (NMABE), where she shares instructional strategies on English & Spanish Language Development.
 Her primary mission is to bridge the gap between structured literacy research and culturally responsive pedagogy, ensuring that evidence-based instruction is both effective and affirming for every learner.